 - Which Countries have a Working Holiday Visa Program?

-It is the home of Volvo, Ikea, and your favorite, Hennes and Mauritz (H&M) and popular stars such as Alicia Vikander and Alexander Skarsgård (new Tarzan).
+It is the home of Volvo, Ikea, and your favorite, Hennes and Mauritz (H&M), and popular stars such as Alicia Vikander and Alexander Skarsgård (new Tarzan).
 The iconic Abba and Avicci are also Swedes.
-I think it’s extremely important to know a thing or two about the place where you are headed and I like digging fun facts.
-When visiting Sweden, you will not be able to correctly read some of the names of the people places.
+I think it’s extremely important to know a thing or two about the place where you are headed and I like digging for fun facts.
+When visiting Sweden, you will not be able to correctly read some of the names of the people and places.
 You will sound ridiculous when you try to pronounce it but I guess you are forgiven if you are a first-timer!
 I visited my sister and her family in Gothenburg Sweden.
 Although it is sometimes left in the shade by Stockholm (Sweden’s capital), this place is remarkable on its own.

 1. Gothenburg Botanical Garden (Göteborgs botaniska trädgård)

 This is one of Europe’s largest gardens with a land area of more than 17 hectares.
 It is the home of at least 16,000 species in its different areas and it features an award-winning rock garden.
 Trust me; you will get enough exercise by walking around but you will never run out of a pretty view.
 The photo below doesn’t even give justice to its beauty!
 While walking, I would put on the song “Your Love” just to get a little dramatic moment under the sun with blooming flowers around me.
 The entrance is free.
 If you would like to donate any amount to the maintenance of the garden, you are free to do so.

 2. Liseberg Amusement Park